‘Anything is Possible’

 Impact: All pupils will be creative learners because they will be curious about what they are learning and will think ‘outside of the box’ when applying their learning to different situations.
 They will be able to see beyond what needs to be done to decide the ‘how’.

-Intent: Pupils will take ownership and initiative in their learning and have the confidence to succeed as lifelong learners.
+Intent: Water Mill Primary School pupils will take ownership and initiative in their learning and have the confidence to succeed as lifelong learners.

 Implementation: Staff and leaders will enable pupils to have ownership of their learning by involving them and their parents/carers in the planning for and delivery of learning.
 Pupils will be encouraged to view mistakes as learning opportunities and to choose their own success criteria in order to improve.
 They will be encouraged to take responsibility for their own academic and personal development and to support others to do the same.